antoine-carat/pizzaPlanet/README.md

 ### `GET /order/:ordernum` Retrieve a previous order.

-This endpoint should return the list of pizzas and the price of the previous order matching the given number.
+This endpoint should return the order number, the list of pizzas and the price of the previous order matching the given number.